khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 ## Left sidebar

 The left sidebar refers to the navigation that is contextual to each page.
 These options change depending on if you are looking at a project, a group, or a settings page.
 The names used for each nav item should be short and easy to remember, ideally 1-2 words in length.
-There can be up to two levels of navigation: product landing pages and sub-nav group.
+There can be up to two levels of navigation: top-level menu items and a sub-nav group.

 ### Top-level menu items